odpi/egeria-docs/site/docs/connectors/repository/hms/overview.md

 # Hive Metastore Repository Connector

-This repository has been created to manage artifacts and issues relating to integration with Apache Hive Metastore (HMS).
+This repository has been created to manage artifacts and issues relating to integration with Hive Metastore (HMS).
 This connector is based on the same polling pattern that the [File sample OMRS connector uses](/connectors/repository/file-sample-omrs-connector/overview/).

 !!! info "Connector details"